-New Patient Policy
+New Patient Policies

 We at Pain and Spine Specialists of Maryland want to provide the most efficient and pleasurable experience possible.
 As in all medical facilities, we have certain policies in place to ensure that you receive the time you require to address your needs as well as enhance your experience while in our care.
-In order to do so we will need your assistance and consideration for the following policies:
+In order to do so we will need your assistance and consideration for the following policies below.

 New patients must bring photo ID, insurance card(s), and copay if applicable.